tomtclai/mobile-take-home/README.md

 - Tests

 ## Considerations
 Some airports codes are in the routes.csv but not in airport.csv..
-I was trying to fix it but I don't even know what the UI would look like (no coordinates etc).
+I was trying to fix it but I don't even know what the UI would look like in that case.
 So I stopped doing that.
-If it were real life, i'd make a ticket to fix the backend or wherever the data in the CSV is coming from.
+If it were real life, i'd be talking to the team. and maybe make ticket to fix the backend or wherever the data in the CSV is coming from.

+## Useful Routes for testing
+- LAS PVG
+- PDX PVG